Azure/aksArc/README.md

 ## Overview

-All AKS versions Microsoft ships for edge or datacenter deployment are part of the "AKS hybrid" family, this includes:
+All AKS versions Microsoft ships for edge or datacenter deployment are part of the "AKS" family, this includes:
 * [AKS on Azure Stack HCI and Windows Server (GA product)](https://aka.ms/aks-hybrid)
   *  This is the Arc Connected version of AKS hybrid.
 AKS clusters created on premise are connnected to Azure using Azure Arc enabled Kubernetes agents and are managed using PowerShell or Windows Admin Center
 * [AKS on Azure Stack Hub](https://learn.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-overview)